-1.4.
+1.5.
 Scope of the Guidelines

 Providing financial services necessarily involves processing personal data of numerous natural persons.
 Hence, in most cases, credit institutions can be regarded as controllers that process significant amounts of data.
-Moreover, providing financial services often requires data to be sent outside the EU and EEA.
-Hence, and to safeguard the legitimate interests of their clients, credit institutions are obliged to maintain high standards of safety, lawfulness and adequacy, when engaging in processing activities.
+Moreover, in connection with provision of financial services personal data can be sent outside the EU and EEA.
+Hence, and to safeguard the legitimate interests of their customers, credit institutions are obliged to maintain high standards of safety, lawfulness and adequacy, when engaging in processing activities.